Grant Awards

 Project: Guided Pathways for First Year Orientations

 Result: First Year Orientation was redesigned using Guided Pathways model to assist entering students to prepare for classes, learn about services, adjust to college life, and select a career pathway.
 More than 2,000 students attended orientation sessions.
-Future analysis will determine whether the new model supports students success.
+Future analysis will determine whether the new model supports student success.

 Elizabethtown Community and Technical College Foundation